jpype-project/jpype/doc/quickguide.rst

 |                           |                                                         |                                                         |
 +---------------------------+---------------------------------------------------------+---------------------------------------------------------+

     ..
-[18] types must be exactly specified.
+[18] This is prohibited after Java 8
     ..
+[19] types must be exactly specified.
-[19] Rarely required unless the class was supplied external such as generics.
+    ..
+[20] Rarely required unless the class was supplied external such as generics.

 Implements and Extension